Subscribe to San Diego Regional ChapterNews Feed

 Franklin Antonio Hall 1301

-The first day of the 7th Kenji Ishihara Colloquium Series on Earthquake Engineering will spotlight critical advances in understanding and mitigating surface fault rupture hazards.
+The first day of the 7th Kenji Ishihara Colloquium Series on Earthquake Engineering, cohosted with EERI UCSD, will spotlight critical advances in understanding and mitigating surface fault rupture hazards.
 The program features expert presentations on infrastructure design challenges near active faults, probabilistic fault displacement hazard assessments, and new seismotectonic models for the San Diego region.
 Notable speakers in the field will offer unique perspectives from engineering practice, international nuclear safety, and academic research.

 Click the image on the right to view the event flyer.